 If you select the NO option you are met with an understanding message and a prompting to indicate when you might be ready (in 1 or more weeks).

 You can take this approach to the next level by asking even more specific questions to qualify the prospective client right there in the chat and then.
 With the best prospects you can take the next step down the sales funnel (e.g., to schedule a free 30-minute consultation at a time that is convenient for them) while the less “sale ready” prospects ones can be directed to helpful downloadable materials or blog posts.

 Of course, using an interactive conversational interface on your homepage is the most generic option.
-Hence, you can also enable similar interactive dialogues on your product, pricing, contact pages, or even dedicate it and create an interactive landing page or make the bot part of a messaging app like Whatsapp.
+Hence, you can also enable similar interactive dialogues on your product, pricing, contact pages, a dedicated interactive landing page or make the bot part of a messaging app like Whatsapp.

 I think it’s safe to say that most of us prefer the latter.